-D.1.a.2.10 Other assets (Other debtors and prepayments)
+4.1.1.2.10 Other assets (Other debtors and prepayments)

 This category includes receivables from related companies, prepayments and deposits, amounts receivable from Insurance pools and cash in hand other than notes and coins.
 Other debtors and prepayments represent balances that are repayable during the normal course of the Company's operations and are interest-free.